 Reminders before You Head Out

-Before wrapping up this article, here are some additional tips you should follow if you want your first backpacking trip to be successful.
+Before wrapping up this article, here are some additional hiking tips you should follow if you want your first backpacking trip to be successful.

 Test Your Gear Thoroughly

-Assuming that all your gear will work as expected is optimistic, and that’s not necessarily a good thing.
+Assuming that all your hiking gear will work as expected is optimistic, and that’s not necessarily a good thing.
 Some faulty products can sometimes slip through the cracks and you have to be certain that you aren’t relying on them.
 Take the time to test out every item you purchase well before your trip so that you can avoid any unpleasant surprises.

 Keep Your Pace Consistent